pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

 The Out-Of-The-box [`default-resources`](reference.hbs.md#tap-profile---default-resources-mapping)
 can be customized by using GitOps with some specific characteristics:

-- The GitOps customization should be done by using the [ytt overlay](https://carvel.dev/ytt/docs/latest/lang-ref-ytt-overlay/) feature and should be set in the tap-values under [additional_sources](install.hbs.md#customized-installation)
+- The GitOps customization should be done by using the [ytt overlay](https://carvel.dev/ytt/docs/latest/lang-ref-ytt-overlay/) feature and should be set in the `tap-values.yaml` under [additional_sources](install.hbs.md#customized-installation)
 - The additional git resource should be mounted in the **path** `_ytt_lib/customize`, otherwise the customization will not be applied
 - The GitOps repo folder must have a file with an extension [`lib.yaml`](https://carvel.dev/ytt/docs/latest/lang-ref-ytt-library/#instanceexport) to be recognized as a ytt library with members to be exported